Dry Ice Blasting FAQs:

 What is dry ice blasting?

-Dry ice blasting, also called dry ice cleaning, is an environmentally responsible cleaning and surface preparation technique.
-Dry ice blasting uses solid carbon dioxide (CO2) pellets or MicroParticles, which are blasted at supersonic speeds and sublimate on impact, lifting dirt and contaminants off the underlying substrate.
+Dry ice blasting, also called dry ice cleaning, is an environmentally sustainable cleaning and surface preparation technique.
+Dry ice blasting uses recycled solid carbon dioxide (CO2) pellets or MicroParticles, which are blasted at supersonic speeds and sublimate on impact, lifting dirt and contaminants off the underlying substrate.
 Dry ice cleaning is non-abrasive, non-conductive, non-toxic, and non-flammable.
+It is also chemical free, water free and does not create secondary waste streams.

 How do dry ice blasters work?